AT&T Stadium: Concessions and merchandising

-On October 20, 2008, Cowboys owner Jones and New York Yankees owner George Steinbrenner announced a joint business venture called Legends Hospitality Management LLC which would operate the concessions and merchandising sales at the new Cowboys stadium in Arlington, Texas, and at the new Yankee Stadium in the Bronx, New York, along with the stadiums of the Yankees' minor league affiliates.
+On October 20, 2008, Cowboys owner Jones and New York Yankees owner George Steinbrenner announced a joint business venture called Legends Hospitality Management LLC that would operate the concessions and merchandising sales at the new Cowboys stadium in Arlington, Texas, and at the new Yankee Stadium in the Bronx, New York, along with the stadiums of the Yankees' minor league affiliates.
 Former Pizza Hut President Michael Rawlings will run the company from its new headquarters in Newark, New Jersey.
 The company was also backed by Wall Street investment firm Goldman Sachs and Dallas private equity firm CIC Partners LP.

 Art collection

 The Jones family commissioned 18 contemporary artists to create site-specific artworks for the stadium.
 The stadium features paintings, sculptures, and installations by Franz Ackermann, Doug Aitken, Ricci Albenda, Mel Bochner, Daniel Buren, Olafur Eliasson, Teresita Fernandez, Wayne Gonzales, Terry Haggerty, Trenton Doyle Hancock, Jacqueline Humphries, Jim Isermann, Annette Lawrence, Dave Muller, Gary Simmons, and Lawrence Weiner.

 In 2013, the stadium acquired Sky Mirror, a sculpture by Anish Kapoor.
 It sits in a plaza outside the east end of the stadium.